Hackership/blog.hackership.org/_drafts/dancing-git.md

 **Basics Idea**

-Recreate the life of a Git-repo and what goes on inside the `.git`-folder when various commands are execute.
-Using the learners as `git objects` either a `commit` holding a `tree` and pointing to their `predecessors` or being a `variable` pointing to another object.
-Pointers have hats of different variate to represent the abstracted git pointers like _head_, _branches_ and _tags_.
+Our basic idea was to recreate the life of a Git-repo and what goes on inside the `.git`-folder when various commands are executed.
+We used our learners as `git objects`.
+They could either be a `commit` holding a `tree` and pointing to their `predecessors`, or they could be a `variable` pointing to another object.
+Pointers have hats of different colors to represent the abstracted git pointers like _head_, _branches_ and _tags_.

 **What you will need**